rails/rails/guides/source/active_record_migrations.md

 This changes the column `part_number` on products table to be a `:text` field.

 NOTE: The `change_column` command is **irreversible**.
-You should provide your own `reversible` migration, you can read more about reversible migrations [here](#using-reversible).
+To ensure your migration can be safely reverted, you will need to provide your own `reversible` migration.
+You can read more about reversible migrations [here](#using-reversible).

 Besides `change_column`, the [`change_column_null`][] and